Mohammed Riaz, founder, and CEO at Bridge2Capital tells us about small business funding.

 Who are your competitors?
 And how do you plan to stay in the game?

 Mohammed Riaz: Moneylenders to new-age fintech’s providing business loans are the competition.
 In the business of finance, ‘Trust” plays a critical role.
-The small business tends to lean towards a supply of money that is instant and easy.
+Small business tends to lean towards a supply of money that is instant and easy.
 The cost of funds is a secondary concern.
-At Xtracap Fintech we believe that we should provide on-demand working capital at a cost which is reasonable and which helps small business grow.
+At Xtracap Fintech we believe that we should provide on-demand working capital at a cost that is reasonable and which helps small businesses grow.

 Transparency, Speed, and Convenience build trust, and we are doing all three and delivering a product the majority of the merchant’s needs – short-term working capital suited to the business needs of each business owner.
 Technology is key in our delivery of business – which is primarily easy & simple to use UI design for this class of customers.